Snowflake-Labs/sfquickstarts/site/sfguides/src/build_2021_journey_to_processing_pii/build_2021_journey_to_processing_pii.md

 First we'll create a set of users and roles to use for the rest of the demo.

-Negative
+> aside negative
+>
-: You MUST change the passwords assigned to each user.
+>  You MUST change the passwords assigned to each user.
 DO NOT use the samples given here.
 If you wish, you can remove the `password='usesomethinggoodthiswontwork' must_change_password = true` part of these SQL statements and skip to the key pair instructions below.

 ```sql
 -- create users are roles for the demo